kieva290/Springboot-microservices/README.md

 # Springboot-microservices
 Springboot microservices tutorial, covering core microservices concepts the microservices are:

--API-Gateway: to routing external and internal api calls to our micro-services
+-API-Gateway: for routing external and internal api calls to our micro-services, all service calls go via the api gateway,

--Zipkin server for log tracing
+-Zipkin server for log tracing, instrument the micro-services to send log tracing details to zipkin server

--Sleuth work in collaboration with zipking to allow the microservices to end log-tracing to zipkin server
+-Sleuth work in collaboration with zipking to allow the microservices to send log-tracing to zipkin server

 -cloud-config: extenalize and centralize all the micro-services configurations